Unattended ground sensor: OmniSense

 The Army Research Laboratory (ARL) developed Omnisense for perimeter defense and border-monitoring applications in collaboration with McQ Inc. In 2005, the OmniSense system was commercialized and fielded by the U.S. Army.

-The persistent surveillance sensors were deployed in quantity to warfighting areas to monitor roads, borders, and areas of interest for insurgent activities.
-This networked UGS system connected the user to the remotely deployed sensors to receive target information and allowed the user to remotely reconfigure the sensors.
-These intelligent sensors detected and classified the targets, in addition to capturing a picture of the target.
-The detected targets were tracked with either a daytime color camera or an uncooled nighttime infrared camera, so the user sees the target as it is detected.
+Persistent surveillance sensors were deployed in quantity to war-fighting areas to monitor roads, borders, and areas of interest for insurgent activities.
+This networked UGS system connected users to remotely deployed sensors, enabling the receipt of target information and allowing for the remote reconfiguration of sensors The detected targets were tracked with either a daytime color camera or an uncooled nighttime infrared camera, so the user sees the target as it is detected.

 The US Army has cited OmniSense as “One of the Greatest Inventions of 2006.”

-Phalanx Shield

-Phalanx Shield is a situational awareness system developed by Innovative Algorithms, a world class leader in UGS technologies.
-Phalanx Shield is a suite of high performing UGS integrated with the Phalanx Shield user interface, which allows operators to command and control sensors in real-time within an ecosystem that is fully compatible with ATAK.
-Phalanx Shield is the next level of performance in technology, advancing capabilities beyond yesterday’s Unattended Ground Sensors.
-Advanced processing, communication and data management capabilities opens the door to more intelligent processing and algorithms, while achieving lower power consumption.
-Reduced False Alarm Rates, reliable long range detection, and integration with advanced User Interfaces makes Phalanx Shield the most innovative Unattended Ground Sensor system currently on the market.